Biko Recipe

 Instructions

-• In a separate saucepan, combine the coconut milk and brown sugar.
-Cook until the liquid thickens and caramelized.
+• In a separate saucepan, mix coconut milk and brown sugar.
+Cook and stir until the mixture thickens and caramelizes.

 Video